aria-ml/dataeval/docs/reference/index.md

 Supported Model Backends
 ------------------------

-The models and model trainers provided by DAML are meant to assist users in setting up architectures that are guaranteed to work with applicable DAML metrics. \
+The models and model trainers provided by DataEval are meant to assist users in setting up architectures that are guaranteed to work with applicable DataEval metrics. \
 Below is a list of backends with available trainers and models.

 :::{toctree}